 A truck jackknifes when the trailer of a truck swings in toward the cab, forming an L-shaped configuration.
 A jackknife truck accident is extremely dangerous for several reasons.
 A trailer that suddenly swings into other lanes can barrel into any vehicle, imparting significant force and damage.
 A jackknifing truck is prone to flipping over, creating a crush hazard for any vehicle nearby.
 And a jackknifing truck can spill dangerous cargo onto the highway.

 If you were the victim of a jackknife truck accident, don’t hesitate to contact the Oklahoma City truck accident attorneys at Abel Law Firm.
-You may be facing serious injuries, unending medical expenses, missed wages, and tremendous financial pressure.
+You may face serious injuries, unending medical expenses, missed wages, and tremendous financial pressure.
 You don’t have to face these challenges alone.
 We can help you get the full financial reward you need to be made whole again.

 Our team has over 130 years of combined experience representing injured victims in Oklahoma City.
 We know the necessary steps we need to take to ensure our clients receive the maximum financial compensation they deserve.

 When you hire Abel Law Firm, we will create the right plan to resolve your case favorably and efficiently.
 We understand the importance of quality customer service.
-You can depend on our Oklahoma City jackknife accident lawyers to provide you with one-on-one attention throughout your entire case.
+You can depend on our Oklahoma City jackknife accident lawyers to provide one-on-one attention throughout your case.
 Call us today at (405) 239-7046 to learn more about how we can help.